ltatakis/ElsevierExercise/README.md

 Currently, this code is deployed using tomcat 8.
 For the deployment of this application, we simply copy the app folder into the webapps section of the tomcat.
-We start the tomcat server by running `./catalina.sh start' found in the `tomcat/bin' folder.
+We start the tomcat server by running `./catalina.sh start` found in the `tomcat/bin` folder.
-Given the setup of the server and the ports chosen the app will appear at: `http://example.com:port/app'
+Given the setup of the server and the ports chosen the app will appear at: `http://example.com:port/app`

-Notes: There might be issues with the application not finding the data file, defined in `js/services/services.js' due to the nature of thi deployment.
+Notes: There might be issues with the application not finding the data file, defined in `js/services/services.js` due to the nature of thi deployment.

 ### TODO This might need so changing.